 In addition to the legal costs there will be a charge for any disbursements incurred (per property).
 This typically amounts to :

-In addition if you have a residential or buy to let lender they may charge an administration fee for consenting to this transaction (which can vary – some do not charge others charge up to £85).
-Commercial mortgages (linked to a portfolio) may have wider requirements including searches.
+In addition if you have a residential or buy to let lender they may charge an administration fee for consenting to this transaction (which can vary – many do not charge for example Nationwide, HSBC, Barclays, Halifax but some do charge for example Santander £105, NatWest £75 and Virgin £100).
+It is rare for the charge to exceed £105.00 but this can happen for some more obscure lenders (such as Paragon (who charge £195) and CHL (who insist on outside lawyers who charge £400 plus VAT on top of the fee of £90 payable to this lender)).
+Commercial mortgages (linked to a portfolio) / private banks/ offshore banks may have wider requirements including searches.

 It is worth pointing out that our fees cover the cost of acting for both the landlord and each of the tenants.
 There is never usually a requirement to have separate representation for both parties – saving further costs.